 A 32-bit big endian unsigned integer.
-Only 13 bits are significant; the rest are to be 0.
+If distribution flag DFLAG_V4_NC is not set, only 13 bits may be used and the rest must be 0.

 A 32-bit big endian unsigned integer.
 All identifiers originating from the same node incarnation must have identical Creation values.
 This makes it possible to separate identifiers from old (crashed) nodes from a new one.
 The value zero should be avoided for normal operations as it is used as a wild card for debug purpose (like a pid returned by erlang:list_to_pid/1).